-BBC’s GCSE Bitesize revision site including practice exercises in all four skills plus an exam skills section, mock exam and
+BBC’s GCSE Bitesize revision site including practice exercises in all four skills plus an exam skills section, mock exam,

-A definitive site for learning about French Language and culture.
-Students can use the "French Experience" online courses
+A authoritative site for learning about German Language and culture.
+Includes ‘Talk German’, a video-based online resource

 Although not MFL-specific, this site is a study portal offering revision-based live chat, daily chatrooms, interactive quizzes,

 and study tips/advice pieces.